samg/stealth-stars/script.md

 Go to:
 https://rpm.newrelic.com/accounts/319532/applications/2107448/transactions?tw[end]=1366952996&tw[start]=1366950982#id=245225129

-Looking at this page you can see that the response time for this action is around XXX ms, which is pretty slow, considering that we're only showing about 1000 missions.
-From the breakdown graph we can see that we're spending a lot of time rendering the index template and that we're spending a lot of time in Mission#find.
+Looking at this page you can see that the response time for this action is around XXX ms.  From the breakdown graph we can see that we're spending a lot of time rendering the index template and that we're spending a lot of time in Mission#find.

 ##### HANDOFF TO BEN